arielweizman1/Turtlebot-Autonomous-Navigation-using-Lidar-JetsonNano-and-ROS/README.md

     roslaunch hector_slam_launch tutorial.launch
 ```

 After some strolling  around, when you are happy with the map that you see in rviz, you can save the map as map1.yaml and map1.pgm.

-Open a new terminal.
+Now, open a new terminal.
 ```
 cd ~/catkin_ws/src/turtlebot_apps/turtlebot_navigation/maps
 ```